Grants and benefits to help you pay your energy bills

 When you apply for a grant, you'll have to provide detailed information about your financial situation in your application.
 It could take a while to complete, and it might be worth getting help applying.

-You can get help with the application from a Citizens Advice Bureau - where to get advice.
+You can get help with the application from a Citizens Advice Bureau.
+Find where to get advice.

 Extra help from your supplier